Human Activity Recognition in an Open World: Open World Learning Protocol for HAR

-To enable informed comparison of predictors on a KOWL experiment, we relate the six properties of incremental learning algorithms from \cite{belouadah_comprehensive_2021} to the terminology we've used throughout this paper.
-If we have a prior introduced term for it, then their term is in parentheses.
-Otherwise, we use the original names and quote their definitions.
-We also add a seventh property, ``prior knowledge,'' as it relates to feature representation learning and is fundamentally an important part to differentiate types of predictors on this benchmark. \begin{enumerate} \item \textbf{Complexity}: ``[The] capacity to integrate new information with a minimal change in terms of the model structure.''
-This refers to the internal state of the predictor, specifically what that state is and how it changes, \textit{e.g.}, the predictor's number of parameters and changes in their values. \item \textbf{Experience (Memory)}: The prior mentioned predictor experience may be limited in memory space.
+\begin{enumerate}[noitemsep,nolistsep] \item \textbf{Complexity}: ``[The] capacity to integrate new information with a minimal change in terms of the model structure.''
+This refers to the predictor's internal state, specifically what that state is and how it changes, \textit{e.g.}, the predictor's number of parameters and changes in their values. \item \textbf{Experience (Memory)}: The prior mentioned predictor experience may be limited in memory space.
 When this is the case, performing OWL for HAR may become more difficult and nuanced as the predictor needs to handle maintaining the key information of the HAR classes and any information of use for differentiating novel from known activities classes. \item \textbf{Regret (Accuracy)}: The predictor's internal assessment of its own performance.
 This is a separate and possibly similar or entirely different calculation than what the evaluator uses to assess the predictor's performance. \item \textbf{Timeliness}: ``[The] delay needed between the occurrence of new data and their integration in the incremental models.''
 In the case of the KOWL protocol, the time for the predictor to perform its operations, such as updating its state and performing inference. \item \textbf{Plasticity}: ``[The] capacity to deal with new classes that are significantly different from the ones that were learned in the past.''
 In the case of KOWL experiments, the predictor may require feedback or may be able to learn in a semi-supervised manner. \item \textbf{Scalability}: ``[The] aptitude to learn a large number of classes, typically up to tens of thousands, and ensure usability in complex real-world applications.''
-KOWL-718 has 718 activity classes and the rate of novel classes per increment is rather consistent as seen in Table~\ref{tab:kowl718}. \item \textbf{Prior Knowledge}: A predictor's prior knowledge must be \textit{explicitly stated} to know how to properly compare it to other predictors.
-There are predictors \textit{with no prior knowledge}, \textit{i.e.}, those without any prior training on data external to this benchmark or without Bayesian priors selected through information about how the predictor performed on prior runs of KOWL experiments with the same data.
-Before the predictor has seen the first sample in the initial step's training split, the predictor should essentially know nothing, otherwise known as being maximally uncertain~\cite{jaynes_prior_1968}.
-This is favorable to the scientific method as it preserves the closed system of controlled evaluation of a predictor's learning on this benchmark data under this protocol.
+KOWL-718 has 718 activity classes and the rate of novel classes per increment is rather consistent as seen in Table~\ref{tab:kowl718}. \item \textbf{Prior Knowledge}: A predictor's prior knowledge must be \textit{explicitly stated} to know how to properly evaluate it and compare it to other predictors.
+Prior knowledge determines what may be considered novel to the predictor.
+If any of the new activities introduced in Kinetics 600 or 700 are known prior, then they are \textit{not} novel to the predictor. \textbf{Prior knowledge that shares any information with the dataset \textit{invalidates} the experiment for assessing how a predictor performs and learns the task when that information is supposed to be \textit{novel} to the predictor once observed in the experiment}, which thus invalidates the original purpose of this OWL protocol. \end{enumerate}